ire4ever1190/pantry-nim/readme.md

 ```

 Information is stored via baskets which is a single JSON object.
-Each pantry can have up to 100 baskets (max size is 1.44mb each)
+Each pantry can have up to 100 baskets (max size is 1.44mb each).
+Baskets can be interacted with the following operations

+	- `create`: Sets the data of the basket, overwrites existing information
+	- `update`: Updates the information currently in a basket
+	- `get`: Gets the information stored inside a basket
+	- `delete`: Deletes the basket

 ```nim
 pc.create("test", %* {